Facebook facebook Facebook twitter

 Galletas is thin and crispy, flavorful biscuits, an Iloilo pasalubong that Ilonggos are proud of!

-The name ‘galletas’ is a Spanish word, literally translating to a biscuit.
-Galletas are round, thin, and crispy bite-sized biscuit, a popular delicacy in Iloilo.
+First in our list of Iloilo delicacies that you should bring home came from the Spanish word, ‘galletas’, literally translating to a biscuit.
+Galletas are round, thin, and crispy bite-sized biscuit, a popular Iloilo pasalubong and delicacy.
 Usually, galletas are tasteless and, at the same time, contain a burst of sweetness in every bite, compelling you to have more as you take on every piece of the biscuit.
-The paradox of its taste is what makes it unique among other Iloilo pasalubong.
-These bite-sized biscuits are incredibly addictive, making them pasalubong from Iloilo treats worth bringing home or having as a convenient and pocket-sized treat while traveling back from Iloilo.
+The paradox of its taste is what makes it unique among other Iloilo delicacies.
+These bite-sized Iloilo pasalubong are incredibly addictive, making them pasalubong from Iloilo treats worth bringing home or having as a convenient and pocket-sized treat while traveling back from Iloilo.

 2. Butong Butong